w3c/wai-quick-start/source/evaluating.html.erb.md

 {:/}

 * [<abbr title="World Wide Web Consortium">W3C</abbr> Accessibility](/standards/webdesign/accessibility): Introduces accessibility and provides links to many helpful resources
-* [Accessibility Principles](/WAI/intro/people-use-web/principles): An introduction to the <acronym title="Web Content Accessibility Guidelines">WCAG</acronym> requirements
+* [Accessibility Principles](/WAI/intro/people-use-web/principles): An introduction to the <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> requirements
 * [How people with disabilities use the web](/WAI/intro/people-use-web): Real-life examples of the benefits of accessibility for people with disabilities
 * [Easy checks](/WAI/eval/preliminary.html): Simple steps to help assess if a web page addresses accessibility
-* [Website Accessibility Conformance Evaluation Methodology](/WAI/eval/conformance.html): A methodology designed to assist in evaluating the conformance of websites to <acronym title="Web Content Accessibility Guidelines">WCAG</acronym> 2.0
+* [Website Accessibility Conformance Evaluation Methodology](/WAI/eval/conformance.html): A methodology designed to assist in evaluating the conformance of websites to <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> 2.0
 * [Involving Users in Web Accessibility Evaluation](/WAI/eval/users.html): Provides guidance on including people with disabilities in accessibility evaluation

 {::nomarkdown}